qingkaikong/blog/27_git_contribute_open_source_project/README.md

 ---
 ### (9) Make more changes after PR created
 After you created a PR, anything you commit in this branch from now will be attached to the current PR.
-For example, after you create this PR, you make some more changes to a file, and commit it as 'commit A'.
-This commit A will automatically attached to this PR when you push it to github.
+For example, if you make some changes to a file, and commit it as 'commit A'.
+The commit A will automatically attached to this PR when you push it to github.
 Therefore, a rule is that: a single branch, will be a single PR.
 And now, if you want to make some other changes, you should make a new branch from the master (Note: **make a new branch from master!
 Not from current branch**).
 If you create a new branch from the current branch (fix_some_problem branch), any commit will be attached to the PR created from this 'fix_some_problem' branch!
 This is why never work on the master, keep it clean as a base for other modifications.

 ```bash
 $ git checkout master